servicecatalog/oscm/README.md

 ## Releases
 The latest releases can be found [here](https://github.com/servicecatalog/oscm/releases).

+## Getting Started
+Read [here](https://github.com/servicecatalog/oscm-dockerbuild) how to setup and get started.

-## Getting started and building from sources
+## Building from Sources
 Please follow this guide from top to bottom, this is the easiest way to avoid errors later on.

 #### Prerequisites